Shubhamprdd/COVID19-Analysis/README.md

 # COVID19-Analysis

-The project aim to provide data on the
+The project aims to provide data on Covid19